CLI Companion

 bash

-huggingface-cli repo create my-awesome-model
+huggingface-cli repo create --name my-awesome-model

-2. **Create a private dataset repository:**
+2. **Create a new public dataset repository:**

 bash

-huggingface-cli repo create my-private-data --type dataset --private
+huggingface-cli repo create --name my-new-dataset --type dataset

-3. **Create a public Space repository under an organization:**
+3. **Create a private Space repository:**

 bash